pfrankov/js-best-practices/README.md

 }             //
 ```
 Or, in very rare case is acceptable to use the semicolons as intentations.
 In this case, use 3 semicolons.
+It's a standard for such things.
 ```js
 function a(){ //
 ;;;return 1    // Ok